stormpath/stormpath-sdk-java/extensions/spring/docs/source/events.rst

 Events
 ======

-The Stormpath Java Servlet Plugin will trigger events when interesting things happen.
+The |project| will trigger events when interesting things happen.
 You can listen for these events and implement custom behavior when desired.

 RequestEventListener
 --------------------